-Scripted by Anthropophagous actor George Eastman (as Lew Cooper), the story combines elements of the Giallo and slasher film genres.
+Scripted by Anthropophagous actor George Eastman (as Lew Cooper).
 Aristide Massaccesi [aka Joe D’Amato] served as the film’s producer.

 StageFright – Aquarius – was Soavi’s first feature film as director; he had previously worked as an assistant director for D’Amato, Dario Argento and Lamberto Bava and had previously directed the music video “The Valley” for Argento’s Phenomena as well as the documentary Dario Argento’s World of Horror.

-A group of young dancers rehearsing in an old theatre is accidentally locked-in for the night – but not alone.
+A group of young dancers rehearsing in an old theatre is deliberately locked-in for the night by the obsessive director.
+However, they are not alone.
 In the shadows, someone is watching, waiting and selecting victims at his demented leisure.

 Deranged serial killer Irving Wallace has escaped and is about to put on his own real-life horror show!